 This course is a broad-ranging discussion and research based study of issues that arise from the development of technologies.
 Students adopt an ethical perspective.
 They are encouraged to challenge and debate accepted positions in areas such as biomedical and computer technology.
 The nature of ethics and value systems are analyzed as well as the premises behind scientific thought.

 Pseudoscience, logical fallacies and the relationship between science and the media are also discussed and illustrated through a variety of case studies.
-The course covers all of the prescribed learning outcomes for Science and Technology 11 and students receive this credit at the end of the course thereby fulfilling their graduation requirement for a Science 11.

 AP Psychology 12